 10 Essential Vitamins Your Body Needs - Comvita

-- Magnesium – This mineral plays an important role in muscle contractions.
+1. Magnesium – This mineral plays an important role in muscle contractions.
 It is also a natural muscle relaxant and can help smooth muscles, including your intestines.
 It also helps another essential vitamin, calcium, to absorb.
-It can be found in natural sources such as spinach and other leafy greens.
-It is also found in almonds and beans.
+It can be found in natural sources such as spinach and other leafy greens, almonds and beans.

-- Vitamin B-12 – This is one of the most important essential vitamins.
-It is a co-enzyme that is important in the conversion of food to be burned as energy.
+4. Vitamin B-12 – This is one of the most important essential vitamins.
+It is a co-enzyme that is vital in the conversion of food to be used as energy.
 It is widely available in many forms: pills, liquids, and even injections.
-It can also be found in foods from animals.
-If you are a vegetarian or vegan, you can get it from yeast.
+But the most effective way to get Vitamin B12 is through foods such as beef, chicken, fish, eggs and fortified breakfast cereals.

-- Vitamin D – This vitamin is important for bone and colon health.
+6. Vitamin D – This vitamin is important for bone and colon health.
 Your body generates it when your skin is exposed to sunlight.
 In today’s high-tech world, many people spend time away from the sun and thus supplement vitamin D3 to ensure healthy levels.
 Foods containing it include broccoli, egg yolks, cereals, and fatty fish.

-- Iron – This metal is responsible for the red color of your blood.
+7. Iron – This metal is responsible for the red color of your blood.
 Iron deficiency, known as anemia, has been associated with autoimmune disorders like lupus.
 Foods containing iron are clams, liver, beans, and spinach.